expreva/tstree/README.md

 # TSTree

-> A parser that produces an ESTree-compatible AST for TypeScript code.
+> Parse TypeScript code into ESTree-compatible abstract syntax tree.

 Fork of [`@typescript-eslint/typescript-estree`](https://typescript-eslint.io/packages/typescript-estree) to run on the web.